kovshenin/sail/README.md

 sail blueprint path/to/blueprint.yaml --blogname="My New Blog"
 ```

+**Note**: Some blueprints will create files and directories on your production
+server.
+It is highly recommend to `sail download` to make sure your working
+copy is in sync.

 ### Default Blueprints

 Sail ships with some sample and common blueprints, available in the blueprints